xbgmsharp/timescaledb-postgis/README.md

 Multi arch (linux/amd64,linux/arm64) postgres-timescaledb-postgis.
 There are no deb files available for timescaledb-toolkit on other architectures.

-The latest release based on the latest PostgreSQL, tag: `postgres:14`.
+The latest release based on the latest PostgreSQL, tag: `postgres:latest`.

-***Stick postgres-14 as TimescaleDB is not yet compatible with postgres-15.***

 The image is updated weekly to keep up to date the system and the compoments.